Hariomjangid790/Todo-App/README.md

 # Todo-App
-it is basic to practice HTML
+it is basic to practice DOM in js